Why Do Overloaded Trucks Cause Accidents?

 A commercial truck can easily weigh 20 or 30 times more than an average vehicle.
 That means that they cause significantly more damage upon impact.
 Other dangers associated with overloading include:

-- Risk of breaking axles – The axles on a truck are rated to carry a certain weight.
+Risk of breaking axles – The axles on a truck are rated to carry a certain weight.
 If the axles are overloaded, they could break.
-If the axle on a 100,000-pound, rolling object breaks while it’s traveling 60 mph, that’s going to do some damage to any vehicles nearby.
+If the axle on a 100,000-pound rolling object breaks while it’s traveling 60 mph, that’s going to do some damage to any vehicles nearby.

-- Instability and tip overs – Overweight trailers could also cause the truck and its cargo to fall over, potentially crushing cars passing by.
+Instability and tip overs – Overweight trailers could also cause the truck and its cargo to fall over, potentially crushing cars passing by.

 What Can I Do If I’m Injured in an Overloaded Truck Accident?

-If a trucking company asks its drivers to take on more weight than regulations allow, they may cause a serious accident.
+If a trucking company asks its drivers to exceed regulations on weight, it may cause a serious accident.
 Truck drivers and companies have a responsibility to follow the rules and keep other people on the road safe.
-The vehicles they are driving are deadly, and should be handled with caution.
+The vehicles they are driving are deadly and should be handled with caution.
 Depending on the circumstances of an accident, truckers and commercial carriers can be held liable when other drivers are injured or killed.
-Profits should never take precedence over the lives of other people.If you were injured because a trucking company valued productivity and profit over your safety, you should contact a personal injury attorney as soon as possible to discuss your legal options.
+Profits should never take precedence over other people's lives.
+Suppose you were injured because a trucking company valued productivity and profit over your safety.
+In that case, you should contact a personal injury attorney as soon as possible to discuss your legal options.

 We want to hear your story.